zoedanielle/zoedanielle.github.io/resume.md

 ## Currently

-Zoe Stearns is a researcher with 5+ years of laboratory experience working with human subjects and perceptual/cognitive models skilled in data analysis, human psychophysical testing, collecition and intrepreation of eye-tracking signals, and laboratory management.
+Zoe Stearns is a researcher with 5+ years of laboratory experience working with human subjects and perceptual/cognitive models skilled in data analysis, human psychophysical testing, collection and interpretation of eye movement data, and laboratory management.

 ## Education